 personally invested our time and energy in understanding the micro-ecology of soil and the need for improving composting methods and applications.
 This contributes to the foundation of our coffee origin partnerships.
 We are actively supporting this approach to soil health in Guatemala and Rwanda with two of our origin partners.
 Our goal is to reduce the input costs of fertilizers, herbicides, and pesticides.
 In addition, making a healthier environment for the plants, people, and earth.

 Identifying the Real Costs of Production and Quality

-Another step in building our partnership while moving collaboratively towards economic sustainability and improved quality is to establish the real costs of production.
+Another step in building our coffee origin partnerships while moving together towards economic sustainability and improved quality is to establish the real costs of production.
 To have an honest and fair conversation about shared risk between partners is to establish base line costs.
-Farmers are faced with unpredictable variables every year but have very pragmatic decisions to make, such as:
+Farmers face unpredictable variables every year but have very pragmatic decisions to make, such as: